 Great goals start with daydreams, imaginations, and hopes.
 The worries, struggles, and busyness of life can easily become barriers to dreaming.

-Setting good goals starts with taking time to dream.
-Let go of what others say you or people like you “should”or “can’t” be or do.
+Setting great goals starts with taking time to dream.
+Let go of what others say you or people like you “should” or “can’t” be or do.
 This is dreamland – there are no limits.
-Make a crazy dream list!
+Dream big!

 Step 1 – Dream Big